KarrLab/obj_tables/docs/migration.rst

 Topological sort of schema changes
 ------------------------------------
 The migration of a data file
-modifies data to conform to the schema changes saved in Git commits in the schema repo and schema changes files that annotate these changes.
+modifies data so that its structure is consistent with the schema changes saved in Git commits in the schema repo.
-Because the dependencies among commits cannot be circular, the dependency graph of commits is a directed acyclic graph (DAG).
+Because the dependencies between commits cannot be circular, the dependency graph of commits is a directed acyclic graph (DAG).

 Migration executes this algorithm:

 .. code-block:: python